Wilton Gregory: Archbishop of Atlanta

 John Paul II named Gregory as the seventh archbishop of Atlanta on December 9, 2004.
 His installation took place on January 17, 2005.
 He was the third African-American archbishop in the United States; the first two men, Eugene A. Marino and James P. Lyke, were also archbishops of Atlanta.

 Gregory was active in the church in advocating for the prevention of child sexual abuse by Catholic clergy and religious, and for implementing policies to protect the faithful from sexual abuse.
 He had been one of the leading bishops in the United States regarding this endeavor.
 Gregory wrote a bi-weekly column for the archdiocesan newspaper, The Georgia Bulletin, entitled "What I have seen and heard".
 In it, he regularly shared reflections about his faith, work, and experiences.

 In 2014, Gregory was criticized after the archdiocese used $2.2 million from a bequest to build a new archbishop's residence in the Buckhead section of Atlanta on church property.
 The archdiocese designed the residence to also serve as a banquet and conference facility.
 (Note: The Atlanta Archdiocese had received a $15 million bequest from the estate of Joseph Mitchell, a nephew of Gone with the Wind author Margaret Mitchell.)
 In March and April 2014, Gregory apologized to parishioners of the archdiocese, saying that he had: failed to consider the impact on the families throughout the Archdiocese who, though struggling to pay their mortgages, utilities, tuition and other bills, faithfully respond year after year to my pleas to assist with funding our ministries and services.
 Gregory ordered the archdiocese to sell the residence after living there only three months.
 In November 2014, the archdiocese sold the property for $2.6 million and Gregory moved into a $440,000 home in Smyrna, Georgia.
 At a 2017 conference at Boston College in Boston, Massachusetts, Gregory called Pope Francis's 2016 apostolic exhortation Amoris laetitia, on the pastoral love of families, as a:...document that recognizes the real and serious problems and challenges facing families today, but at the same time it is a proclamation of hope through the mercy and grace of God.
 Gregory said that Francis "challenges the church and its pastors to move beyond thinking that everything is black and white, so that we sometimes close off the way of grace and growth."
 In 2018, a group of Catholics petitioned Gregory to remove Monsignor Henry Gracz from the Shrine of the Immaculate Conception in Atlanta for allegedly contravening Catholic teaching.
-Grasz served there as a spiritual advisor to victims of sexual abuse.
+Gracz served there as a spiritual advisor to victims of sexual abuse.
 Gregory refused to remove him, saying, Msgr.
 Gracz is following the admonition of Pope Francis to accompany people on the periphery of society.
 His priestly heart is not closed to those who find themselves misunderstood or rejected.